kxyoke/cs2102-fdsApp/README.md

 # cs2102-fdsApp
-This project are using react, express, postgre
+This project are using react, express, postgre.

 ## Before deployment
-Create a .env under server directory and copy the content in the .env.template to it Replace '{someusername}:{somepassword}' by your own psql username and password 'e.g DATABASE_URL=postgres://postgres:123456@localhost:5432/postgres'
+Create a .env under server directory and copy the content in the .env.template to it.
+Replace '{someusername}:{somepassword}' by your own psql username and password.
+`e.g DATABASE_URL=postgres://postgres:123456@localhost:5432/postgres`

 ## Setup
 1.Go to server/sql/pgsqlSetup directory run psql postgre and then run \i ./setup.sql; to create tables, function, triggers and seed data